 Though all 50 States have a "Move Over" law, according to NHTSA, one-third of the public is not aware of these laws, and traffic-related incidents continue to be the number one cause of death among on-duty law enforcement officers, first responders, and tow truck operators.
-A query of NHTSA's Fatality and Injury Reporting System Tool (FIRST) for fatal crashes involving a pedestrian off roadway/shoulder or off roadway/median indicated the following for the last five years of available data:
+A query of NHTSA's Fatality and Injury Reporting System Tool (FIRST) for West Virginia fatal crashes involving a pedestrian off roadway/shoulder or off roadway/median indicated the following for the last six years of available data:

-2017 2018 2019 2020 2021 Total 4 4 5 1 2 16
+2017 2018 2019 2020 2021 2022 Total 4 4 5 1 2 3 19

-An additional more detailed query of FIRST was also conducted to determine the fatal crashes involving a pedestrian off roadway/shoulder or off roadway/median in a work, construction, or maintenance zone and indicated there were four fatal crash fatalities from 2017-2021 in the state.
+An additional more detailed query of FIRST was also conducted to determine the fatal crashes a pedestrian in a work, construction, or maintenance zone and indicated there were four West Virginia crash fatalities from 2017-2022 in the State.